Royalty (Chris Brown album): Release and promotion

-Brown previewed snippets of songs that he was working on during the last months of 2014 and throughout 2015, by posting short videos on his social media accounts or by performing them at some club appearances.
-The songs previewed were "'Till The Morning", "I Want Ya", "Start It Slow", "Zero", "Liquor", "Day One", "Side Piece", "The 80s", "Right Now", "Die Young", "Who You Came With", "To The Side", "Blood On My Hands", "KAE", "Make Me Jealous", "Freak On", "Sedated", "Go", "Parachute" and "Fine by Me".

-On June 25, 2015, Chris Brown announced that his seventh album would've been released during autumn 2015.
-On the day after, he released the album's lead single, titled "Liquor".
-On August 22, 2015, the singer revealed on his Twitter, that his new album would've been titled "Royalty", in honor of his daughter (named Royalty Brown).
+In the latter months of 2014 and throughout 2015, Chris Brown shared snippets of his upcoming music by posting short videos on his social media accounts and performing unreleased tracks during club appearances.
+On June 25, 2015, the singer announced that his seventh album would be released during Autumn 2015.
+The following day he released the album's lead single, titled "Liquor".
+On August 22, 2015, the singer revealed on his Twitter account, that his upcoming album would be titled "Royalty", in honor of his daughter (named Royalty Brown).

 On October 13, 2015, Brown announced that Royalty would've been released on November 27, 2015.
 On October 16, 2015, he has revealed the album cover.
 After it was revealed that the album has been pushed back to December 18, 2015, in exchange on November 27, 2015, he released a free 34-track mixtape, called Before the Party, as a prelude to Royalty.
 The mixtape features guest appearances from Rihanna, Wiz Khalifa, Pusha T, Wale, Tyga, French Montana and Fetty Wap.
-On October 16, 2015, the album cover was revealed.

-On December 4, 2015, the track "Wrist" featuring Solo Lucci, was released as part of the countdown single, with the pre-order of the album on December 4, 2015.
+On December 3, 2015, the track "Wrist" featuring Solo Lucci, was released along with an iTunes pre-order of the album.
 On December 11, 2015, the track "Anyway" was released as an instant grat with pre-orders.
-The following day on iTunes it was possible to listen the first 30 seconds of every track from the album as a preview.
+The next day, iTunes offered a preview of the first 30 seconds of each track from the album.

-Brown promoted the album doing several radio interviews, and also by performing tracks of the album live in various televised shows, such as Jimmy Kimmel Live!, Taraji & Terrence's White Hot Holidays Power 106 Cali Christmas 2015 and at the 3rd iHeartRadio Music Awards.
+Brown promoted Royalty through a series of radio interviews and live performances of songs from the album on various televised shows, including Jimmy Kimmel Live!, Taraji & Terrence's White Hot Holidays Power 106 Cali Christmas 2015 and at the 3rd iHeartRadio Music Awards.
 Brown also did three shows leading up to the December 18 release date of Royalty, all at relatively small venues for the arena-touring singer, to promote the release.
 The live shows took place on December 13 at the Aragon Ballroom in Chicago, on December 16 at The Masonic in San Francisco, and on December 18 at Hollywood Palladium in Los Angeles.

 The album was released on December 18, 2015, by CBE and RCA with a standard version with 14 tracks, an international deluxe edition with 4 more tracks, and a Japanese and f.y.e. deluxe edition with 2 more tracks than the international deluxe edition.
 Eventually, on Christmas Day, the EP Royalty International, was released.
 The 4-track EP contained the two tracks that were only available on the Japanese deluxe edition as well.